kha7iq/pingme/README.md

 Docker container is also available on both dockerhub and github container registry.

-`latest` tage will always pull the latest version avaialbe, you can also download specific version.
+`latest` tag will always pull the latest version available, or you can also download specific version.
 Checkout [release](https://github.com/kha7iq/pingme/releases) page for available versions.